matomo-org/developer-documentation/docs/maintaining-translations.md

 9. Select "File format `JSON nested structure file`, Filemask `lang/*.json`"
 10. If the repository doesn't contain a LICENSE file, you need to select a "Translation license"
 11. This should automatically import all existing translations from this repository
-12. Don't forget to [add a webhook](https://developer.matomo.org/guides/translations#importing-your-plugins-strings-in-the-translation-platform) to the repository, so that Weblate is immediatly notified of source string changes.
+12. Don't forget to [add a webhook](https://developer.matomo.org/guides/translations#importing-your-plugins-strings-in-the-translation-platform) to the repository, so that Weblate is immediately notified of source string changes.

 ### Adding a language